krithika117/OnlineOrganizationManagementSystem/README.md

 Abstracted view of public holidays and calendars based on the team.

 ### 9. User Account Management
-Administrators can create and manage user accounts.
+Administrators can create user accounts.

 ### 10. Project Archives
 Managers can add completed projects to archives.